gayani1999/major-project/Proposal.md

 # Major Project Proposal - Computer Science 30

 ## Description
 A game in which the player is given an assortment of coloured sections on the screen and must cover the whole screen in one single colour in a certain amount of moves.
-This can be done by changing the colour of section to match an adjacent section (which will than make into into a larger, single section).
+This can be done by changing the colour of section to match an adjacent section (which will then combine into a larger, single section).

 ## Must Have's
 - [ ] coloured parts that change colour upon a mouse click